The year of 2023 concluded with a stable, fair and affordable compulsory third party (CTP) insurance scheme for Queenslanders.

 We continue to monitor insurers’ legislative compliance and claims management practices, including claim durations and stages of settlement.
-Where variations exist between insurers, we are analysing the data and consulting with insurers to understand the reasons behind it.
-The duration of a claim can be influenced by injury severity, circumstances around liability, evidence gathering, and claims management approach.
+Where variations exist between insurers, we collaborate with insurers to understand and address the reasons behind it.
+The duration of a claim can be influenced by injury severity, circumstances around liability, evidence gathering and claims management approach.

 Direct claimants will often experience a shorter claim duration when compared with those who lodge their claims through legal representatives.
 This additional length of time can often be attributed to people seeking legal assistance when the nature of their claim is more complex.

 Average growth rates in traffic flow compared to corresponding months in 2019